-Most of the astroparticle physics research directions have a need for a global strategy in addition to European coordination.
-In some cases, this may be due to substantial capital requirements or running expenses (e.g., for large multi-messenger observatories); in others, it may be because of the advantages in pursuing complementary technologies (e.g., for next-generation Dark Matter searches and the measurement of neutrino properties).
-In some cases, collaboration between different observatories -even across research fields- can lead to much better precision or much deeper understanding (e.g., in the field of gravitational wave detection, or ultimately in all multimessenger observatories).
+Most of the astroparticle physics research directions require a global strategy in addition to European coordination.
+In some cases, this may be due to substantial capital requirements or running expenses (e.g., for large multi-messenger observatories); in others, it may be because of the advantages of pursuing complementary technologies (e.g., for next-generation Dark Matter searches and the measurement of neutrino properties).
+For the observation of rare transients and global surveys, full sky coverage with observatories around the world is important.
+In some cases, the collaboration between different observatories, even across research fields, can lead to much better precision or much deeper understanding (e.g., in the field of gravitational wave detection, or ultimately in all multi-messenger observatories).
 Global coordination of activities in the overarching area of sustainability, social impact and training is also becoming increasingly important.